Magic-Deck/ponyshow/README.md

 > Note: This project is in active development and will change (or break).
 Consider it alpha / beta.

-Ponyshow is a command line tool for turning your markdown files into beautiful presentations.
-It's a simpler, faster way to create presentations.
+Ponyshow is an app for turning your markdown files into beautiful presentations.
+It's a simpler, faster way to create, view and share high quality presentations.

-Write down your thoughts in your favorite markdown / text editor, and Ponyshow will convert them into beautiful presentations on the fly.
-Make a change.. it's instantly visible.

-Features such as:
+Features include:

 - "Live view" rendering
 - Custom themes